-The five farms participating in CSA is a SNAP this season (Glynwood, Poughkeepsie Farm Project, Rock Steady Farm, Second Wind CSA and Solid Ground Farm) will collectively distribute 98 full share equivalents to SNAP families over the course of the season.
+The five farms participating in CSA is a SNAP this season (Glynwood, Poughkeepsie Farm Project, Rock Steady Farm, Mimomex Farm and Solid Ground Farm) will collectively distribute 98 full share equivalents to SNAP families over the course of the season.
 This could translate to upwards of an estimated 600 individuals served this season.

 Program Sponsors and Supporters

 This work is supported by Gus Schumacher Nutrition Incentive Grant Program grant no. 2019-70030-30397 / project accession no. 1020889 from the USDA National Institute of Food and Agriculture.

 The concept for thie project was supported through a grant from The Gannett Foundation and a crowdfunded campaign sponsored by USA Today's A Community Thrives program.